mlld-lang/registry/README.md

 # mlld registry

 > **⚠️ PUBLIC REGISTRY**: All modules in this registry are PUBLIC and accessible to anyone.
 For private modules, use custom resolvers instead.

-The module system uses GitHub DNS.

 ## 🚀 Quick Start